omicsEye/btest/README.md

 _`btest`_ combines block nonparametric hypothesis testing with false discovery rate correction to enable high-sensitivity discovery of linear and non-linear associations in high-dimensional datasets (which may be categorical, continuous, or mixed). btest perform test by:
-1) adjust data to covariates,
-2) hierarchically clustering to pair block of significantly associated features,
+1) Rapid correlation test for interdimensional paired omic datasets.
-3) provide informative association by incorporating within data sets and among data sets relationships, and
+3) Providing informative association by incorporating within data sets and among data sets relationships.
+4) Clustering associations to form block of significantly associated features.
-4) high quality visualization of data.
+5) Generating high quality visualization of data.
+6) Providing guideline for adjust data to covariates.

 ---
 Please join the community discussion forum at [omicsEye/btest](https://forum.omicseye.org/)